-

 JUDGES: HONYENUGA J.A.
 (PRESIDING), GYAN J.A., DAPAAH J

-LAWYERS: DR. KWAKU NSIAH FOR THE PLAINTIFF/APPELLANT
+DR. KWAKU NSIAH FOR THE PLAINTIFF/APPELLANT

 MR. RICHARD TWUMASI ANKRAH FOR DEFENDANT/ RESPONDENT